Vyshnav2255/MyWebsite/pages/impossible list.md

 - Buy a Kindle reader
 - Buy an iPad
 - Buy a MacBook
+- Buy an Apple Watch
+- Buy an iPhone
 - Give a TEDx Talk
 - Attend an Apple Event
+- Spent one week without phone
+- Spent one week without internet

 ##### 🏋️ Fitness/Health Goals